A Two-fold Randomization Framework for Impulse Control Problems: Additional Experimental Results

 \section{Additional Experimental Results}

-In \cref{subfig:psi-lambda-1,subfig:psi-lambda-0.5}, we display the impact of \(\sigma\) on the learned value function with respect to two different \(\blambda\) values.
+In \Cref{subfig:psi-lambda-1,subfig:psi-lambda-0.5}, we display the impact of \(\sigma\) on the learned value function with respect to two different \(\blambda\) values, i.e., \(\blambda = (1.0,1.0), (0.5,0.5)\).
 For each \(\blambda\), the curves retain the same shape and monotone ordering in \(\sigma\) (flatter near the origin and higher overall as \(\sigma\) increases), reflecting a broader effective continuation region and a reduced marginal value of aggressive impulses.
 This observation suggests that the impact of \(\sigma\) on the randomized value functions enjoys a general consistency across different \(\blambda\) values.
 Comparing the two \(\blambda\) instances, stronger entropy-regularization with \(\blambda=(1.0,1.0)\) yields a smoother, slightly higher cost profile near the origin, consistent with more conservative interventions; weaker regularization with \(\blambda=(0.5,0.5)\) permits more aggressive corrections and correspondingly lower minima.

-In \cref{subfig:pi-lambda-1,subfig:pi-lambda-0.5}, we compare the impact of \(\sigma\) on the intervention intensity under the two entropy settings, \(\blambda=(1.0,1.0)\) (stronger entropy) and \(\blambda=(0.5,0.5)\) (weaker entropy).
-Similar the observation for value functions, we also observe the general consistency in the impact of \(\sigma\) on the intensity across different values of \(\sigma\).
+In \Cref{subfig:pi-lambda-1,subfig:pi-lambda-0.5}, we compare the impact of \(\sigma\) on the intervention intensity under the two entropy settings.
+Similar to the observation for value functions, we also observe the general consistency in the impact of \(\sigma\) on the intensity across different values of \(\sigma\).
 For any fixed \(\sigma\), the regularization effects under different \(\blambda\) values are clear.
-When \(\|\blambda\|_\infty\) is reduced from \(1.0\) to \(0.5\), we can see that the flat region where the intensity \(\pi^*\) remains close to \(0\) visibly enlarges; when the state variable escapes away from the flat region, the increase in the intensity gets more rapid.
-This suggests that if the regularization effect gets tuned down, the controller will explore less and become more committed to exploiting the continuation/intervention decision.
+When regularization is weaker, we can see that the flat region where the intensity \(\pi^*\) remains close to \(0\) visibly enlarges, representing a larger waiting region; when the state variable escapes away from the flat region, the increase in the intensity gets more rapid, representing for a more aggressive intervention.